Policies

 Michigan law continues to prohibit a minor from purchasing, consuming, or possessing, or attempting to purchase, consume, or possess alcoholic liquor and from having any bodily alcohol content.

-This is a partial list of substance abuse facilities.
+NOTE: This is a partial list of substance abuse facilities.
 More programs and centers may be listed in local and other area telephone directories.

-OU Counseling Center
+Oakland University Counseling Center

 (248) 370-3465

-(248) 332-3521 (AA of Oakland County)
+(248) 332–3521

 M.A.D.D.
 Oakland County

-Narcotics Anonymous (Michigan)
+Narcotics Anonymous Michigan

 (800) 230-4085